Three Often-Overlooked Ways to Cut Your Tax Bill Now

 For example, as Kiplinger reported, the IRS has paid billions in solar tax credits to eligible taxpayers.
 (Data show that last year was a record-breaking one for solar installations, with 51% more gigawatts of solar energy capacity installed than the prior year.)

 Note: Given the outcome of the 2024 presidential election, it’s hard to say whether these clean energy credits will continue to be available beyond the 2024 tax year.
-(Reuters reports that Donald Trump's transition team is making plans to eliminate the popular EV tax credit.)
+(Reuters reports that Donald Trump's transition team plans to eliminate the popular EV tax credit.)
+For more information, see Kiplinger's report Is the EV Tax Credit Going Away?
+What You Need to Know.

-Here are highlights of some credits to consider:
+For now, here are some tax credits to consider:

 Energy Efficient Home Improvement Credit